 Mount St. Helens is just one of the many National Monuments that are part of our national heritage of public lands, offering a variety of recreation and scientific opportunities to both the local and global community.
 Our collective of volunteers, partners, scientists and employees help make this remarkable place a destination for visitors from around the world.
 We invite you to become part of this dedicated and vibrant community.
 We hope you will return and explore each of the three different sides of the Monument: the unmatched crater views and amazing landslide-filled valley on the West Side (State Route 504 to Johnston Ridge), the lava flows, volcanic mudflows and beautiful forests on the South Side (Forest Roads 90 and 83 to Ape Cave and Lava Canyon); and the amazing blown-down forests, standing dead forests and Spirit Lake views on the East Side (Forest Roads 25 and 99 to Windy Ridge).
 Enjoy your visit!

-To protect natural resources and reduce crowding, permits are required for overnight camping in the Mount Margaret Backcountry between May 1st and November 30th.
+To protect natural resources and prevent crowding, permits are required for overnight camping in the Mount Margaret Backcountry between May 1st and November 30th.
 This area is often inaccessible due to snow until late spring or early summer, and is not guaranteed to be acessible by May 1.
 Early season access is typically from the State Route 504 trailheads.
 Group size is limited to 4 persons per group (8 persons at Ridge Camp).
 A permit may be printed up to 14 days before your reservation date.
 Once your permit has been printed, you cannot make changes.

 Conditions of Use:

 Rules and Regulations:

 Reservation Fee: $6.00 non-refundable fee.

 Recreation Fee: Overnight Mount Margaret Backcountry permits are $7.00 per person, per night, May 1st - November 30th.